With and For Our Community Partners

-The Business Development (BD) Advisory Team will guide or advise the Department of Medicine with actionable insight and information related to health care as it enters the digital age.
-The team’s collective expertise will give the Department a more considerate and systematic method of acquiring new growth opportunities by unlocking information, leveraging real-time analytics, and adopting new technologies in the pursuit of client-centric, outcomes-driven, prevention-focused health care.
+The Business Development (BD) Team is part of Ottawa’s Department of Medicine (Ottawa’s DOM), a registered Non-Profit Organization.
+The BD Team will guide or advise the members at the Department of Medicine with actionable insight and information related to health care as it enters the digital age.
+The BD Team’s collective expertise will give the department a more considerate and systematic method of acquiring new growth opportunities by unlocking information, leveraging real-time analytics, and adopting new technologies in the pursuit of client-centric, outcomes-driven, prevention-focused health care.

 Interested in Joining the BD Team?

-If you are interested in joining the Department of Medicine BD Advisory Team or would like to find out more information about how to get involved please contact:
+If you are interested in volunteering in the capacity of business development or would like to find out more information about how to get involved in other areas or find out more information about Ottawa’s Department of Medicine, please contact:

 Sandra Wu, Chief Administrative Officer/ Executive Director

 Introducing our overall vision for growth and development for the next three years.

 Working with the Telfer MBA program has given us an outstanding opportunity to get novel perspectives, fresh ideas and high-quality work from two skilled, passionate, and high-caliber MBA interns: Darshdeep Dhillon and Abhilash Menon.
 We are currently benefitting from their skills and talents while they learn to apply newly-learned managerial and analytical competencies in a real, fast paced and complex healthcare environment.